build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 # This identity will use the enrollment token that has the attribute of
 # `component=x` attached
-ockam identity create x_identity ockam project authenticate $x_token --identity x_identity
+ockam identity create x_identity ockam project enroll $x_token --identity x_identity

 # Create a node targeting the project as the x identity.
 ockam node create x --identity x_identity